-Mailers may prepare placards bearing Intelligent Mail container barcodes (see Exhibit 6.6.6) in a smaller alternate format and must affix the placards to the outside of any shrinkwrap or plastic as follows:
+Mailers may prepare placards bearing Intelligent Mail container barcodes (see Exhibit 6.6.6) in a smaller alternate format as follows:

 - a.
 Placards must include the required elements described in 705.8.6. - b.
-Placards include a restricted mailer/acceptance unit area that cannot exceed one line of text, must contain print no larger than 12 point, and must be restricted to the bottom line of the placard (below the lower barcode identification bar). - All text placed in the mailer/acceptance unit area must be approved by the business mail entry unit (BMEU) servicing the mailer for acceptance and verification. - d.
-Mailers wishing to include additional information other than that approved for use in the defined "mailer/acceptance unit area" must use the larger size placard specified in 6.6.3. - e.
-Placards must be securely affixed on two adjacent sides on the outside of the shrinkwrap or plastic of pallets. - f.
-Placards must measure no less than 4 inches high by 7 inches long. - g.
+Placards must measure no less than 4 inches high by 7 inches long. - c.
+Placards prepared in the minimum size of 4 inches high by 7 inches long may include a restricted mailer/acceptance unit area that cannot exceed one line of text or contain print no larger than 12 point.
+Text in the restricted mailer/acceptance unit area must be restricted to the bottom line of the placard (below the lower barcode identification bar). - d.
+Intelligent Mail container placards prepared in the optional smaller format, but measuring more than 4 inches high by 7 inches long in both (or either) dimensions, must preserve the top 3.75 inches of the placard, or the area including and above the lower barcode identification bar (whichever is greater), for USPS-required elements.
+The remainder of the placard is available for restricted mailer/acceptance unit use.
+Text in the restricted mailer/acceptance unit area, when used, must contain print no larger than 12 point. - e.
+All text placed in the mailer/acceptance unit area must be approved by the business mail entry unit (BMEU) servicing the mailer for acceptance and verification, except as allowed under 705.8.6.6a or 705.8.6.6b for optional

+- placement of required origin office/mailer location information.
+Mailers wishing to include information other than that approved or allowed for use in this area must use the larger size placard specified in 6.6.3. - f.
+Placards must be securely affixed on two adjacent sides on the outside of the shrinkwrap or plastic of pallets. - g.
 Placards containing Intelligent Mail container barcodes must meet the specifications for placards posted at http://ribbs.usps.gov.